ishanpranav/finc-2339-real-estate-capital-markets/src/assignment-1.md

 > would John need on the alternate investment for it to make sense to get the
 > mortgage instead of paying fully in cash?

-John should invest if the profit from investing equals the cost of the mortgage:
+John should invest if the income from investing equals the net interest expense on the mortgage:

 $$r=\left(\frac{\$1040000+\$902989.25}{\$1040000}\right)^{\frac{1}{360}}-1\approx(0.174\%\times 12)\approx 2.09\%.$$